lightningnetwork/lnd/docs/code_contribution_guidelines.md

 ## Sign your git commits

-When contributing to `lnd` please sign your git commits.
+When contributing to `lnd` it is recommended to sign your git commits.
 This is easy to do and will help in assuring the integrity of the tree.